On the lighter side – Pronunciations that every Oregon buyer and seller should know

-Scappoose, northwest of Portland, is another up-and-coming community for buying or selling houses in Oregon.
+Scappoose, northwest of Portland, is another up-and-coming community for buying and selling houses in Oregon.
 It is often mispronounced.
 It is pronounced Sca (rhymes with scat) – poose (rhymes with moose).
 The accent is on the first syllable.

 The Willamette valley is lush, green and beautiful.
 The people who live there consider it God’s country.
 This is one of the hottest places in the country to buy or sell houses.
 It is pronounced Wil (as in the boy’s name) – Lamm (sounds like lamb) – it (rhymes with bit).
 The accent is on the second syllable.